Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Introduction

 This low-dimensional structure of inverse problems is well-known and has been exploited by a variety of \textit{dimension reduction} approaches that achieve computational savings by only approximating the posterior distribution within the low-dimensional space that is informed by the data, sometimes called the likelihood-informed subspace (LIS)~\cite{spantiniOptimalLowRank, bui-thanhExtremescaleUQBayesian2012, bui-thanhComputationalFrameworkInfiniteDimensional2013,cuiLikelihoodinformedDimensionReduction2014b,zahm2022certified}.
 For linear Gaussian Bayesian inverse problems, \cite{spantiniOptimalLowRank} shows that such approximations are optimal.
 However, these dimension reduction approaches generally still require the evaluation of the high-dimensional forward model for parameter values within the LIS.
+Additionally, any downstream computations requiring evaluation of the model (e.g., uncertainty propagation of the parameter posterior to the state space) still must be done using the full model in the high-dimensional space.
 To achieve additional computational acceleration, several recent works have therefore developed new projection-based model reduction approaches that exploit the low-dimensional LIS for Bayesian inverse problems to obtain efficient low-dimensional reduced models~ \cite{qianModelReductionLinearBalancing, josieLowRankPrior, konigTimeLimitedBalancedTruncation2023,stavrinidesEnsembleKalmanApproach2025, freitagInferenceOrientedBalancedTruncation2024a}.
 However, these approaches focus on model reduction for inferring the initial state of linear dynamical systems.